Learning to Reconstruct Quirky Tracks: Modeling

 \section{Modeling}

 Samples of simulated events are prepared and used for training of the tracking algorithm as well as evaluation of the performance.
-We study quirks which are charged under the Standard Model ${\rm U}(1)_{\rm EM}$ such that they can be pair produced through an $s$-channel Drell-Yan process.
-Quirk signal and SM background samples are generated with MadGraph5\_aMC@NLO~\cite{madgraph}.
-Non-quirk particles are showered and hadronized with Pythia8~\cite{Bierlich:2022pfr} and a selection of $p_{\textrm{T}}>100~{\rm MeV}$ $|\eta|<2.5$ is applied on all charged particles, including quirks.
+We study quirks charged under the Standard Model ${\rm U}(1)_{\rm EM}$ (with charge $\pm1$) such that they can be pair produced through, e.g., an $s$-channel Drell-Yan process.
+Samples of simulated quirk signal and SM background are generated in $pp$ collisions at $\sqrt{s}=13$ TeV with MadGraph5\_aMC~\cite{madgraph}.
+Non-quirk particles are showered and hadronized with Pythia8~\cite{Bierlich:2022pfr} and a selection of $p_{\textrm{T}}>100~{\rm MeV}$ and $|\eta|<2.5$ is applied on all charged particles, including quirks.
 The trajectories of particles and their interaction with the detector are then modeled with a custom package described below.

-At leading order, the quirk pair has zero transverse momentum.
-For certain regions of the $(m_Q,\Lambda)$ parameter space with oscillation lengths $\sim 1$ cm, the resultant motion is that the quirks drift in the $\pm ~ z$-direction~\cite{Li:2021tsy} and only leave hits in the innermost layers of the detector.
-To generate visible tracks, we produce the quirk pair in association with a gluon from initial-state radiation, giving the quirk pair a net transverse momentum.
-We generate samples of simulated quirks in the mass range [100,5000] GeV.
-Fig.~\ref{fig:prod} shows the distributions of the simulated $\gamma$ factor of the quirk pair, $\gamma_{cm}$, quirk pair transverse momentum and opening angles in this range.
-These quantities broadly describe the oscillation that is calculated for quirk trajectories.
-In general, as the opening angle $\Delta \phi$ approaches $\pi$, and the quirk momenta approaches the kinematic limit, the resultant quirk motion will have the largest separation.
-An effect which is not shown in these figures is the case where $p_{Q1} \gg p_{Q2}$ (or vice versa).
+The leading order Drell-Yan production mechanism results in a quirk pair with zero transverse momentum, but each quirk can have nonzero transverse momentum.
+For certain regions of the $(m_Q,\Lambda)$ parameter space with oscillation lengths $\sim 1$ cm, the resultant motion is that the quirks travel in the beam direction~\cite{Li:2021tsy} and only leave hits in the innermost layers of the detector.
+To generate visible tracks, we produce the quirk pair in association with a jet, giving the quirk pair a net transverse momentum.
+We generate samples of simulated quirks in the mass range $m_Q\in$[100,5000] GeV.
+Fig.~\ref{fig:prod} shows the distributions of the simulated $\gamma$ factor of the quirk pair, $\gamma_{cm}$, quirk pair transverse momentum and opening angles in this range; here, the opening angle refers to the initial angle between the quirks within the plane of their production.
+These quantities broadly describe the oscillation calculated for quirk trajectories.
+In general, as the opening angle, $\Delta \phi$, approaches $\pi$, and for quirks produced with large momenta, the resultant quirk motion will have the largest separation.
+An additional feature of the initial quirk production which has important consequences for the quirk trajectory is the case where $p_{Q1} \gg p_{Q2}$ (or vice versa).
 In this case $Q_1$ will drag $Q_2$ in the direction of $\vec{p_1}$ which will result in a complicated motion and exchange of momenta between each quirk.